zhassulaan/midas_event/README.md

 # Midas Event
-Multilingual site of the new, sensational, fifth point of Teahouse Navat, which is located in the city of Almaty.
-Website is unusual in that each page block is the same size, allowing for the benefits of snap scrolling.
+A company that organizes various kinds of events.
+Famous for the organization of the show program in the "NEBO" and the concert of Irina Kairatovna.
+Each part of the site has its own unusual animation.